cavo789/blog/blog/2024/03/30/linux-fzf-introduction/index.md

 Here, using <kbd>CTRL</kbd>+<kbd>T</kbd>, you'll be able to select just one file.
 Imagine you wish to select more than one?
 For instance you wish to run `rm` to kill more that one files.

 By running `fzf -m | xargs rm` followed by <kbd>ENTER</kbd>, Fuzzy Finder will display the list of all files present in the current directory.
 Like previously, I can start to type and filter the list.
-In my example below, I've typed `run.sh.log` to retrieve logs and, in the list, I select <kbd>TAB</kbd> to select four files (see the red `>` character at the left).
+In my example below, I've typed `run.sh.log` to retrieve logs and, in the list, I press <kbd>TAB</kbd> to select four files (see the red `>` character at the left).
 Then I press <kbd>ENTER</kbd> to validate my choice and ... files have been removed since my command was `rm`.

 ![Removing several files](./images/rm_several_files.png)